Mariam Fardous: Humanitarian work

 On 7 November 2007, the Ministry of Health in Saudi Arabia recognised Fardous's three years of humanitarian work during the Hajj seasons.
 On 15 September 2015, she was appointed as the Ambassador for the African Non-profit organization African Impacts.

 She has also visited to countries including South Africa, Lebanon and Greece to provide medical facilities to the people in need under the association of International Federation of Red Cross and Red Crescent Societies.

 Astronaut

 She was announced as a member of the Saudi astronaut corps in February 2023.
 Her first assignment is back-up crew of Axiom Mission 2.
-For her work in space she was selected as a Karman Fellow in 2025.
+For her work in space, she was selected as a Karman Project Fellow in 2025.